 Be nice.
 Or else.

-Product Designer Joined almost 4 years ago Matt has invited Emily Hom-Nici
+Product Designer Joined about 4 years ago Matt has invited Emily Hom-Nici

 While I think this product is really neat, I think the marketing page copy could use some flavor.